-First and foremost for the Center of Freedom and Western Civilization is the ideal of a classical liberal arts education: an education worthy of a free citizen and a free mind that is based on a rigorous and unflinching encounter with the great books of the Western tradition.
-We believe that these books contain timeless wisdom about the good life and the nature of man and reality, and they should be at the core of a liberal arts education.
+First and foremost for the Center of Freedom and Western Civilization is the ideal of a classical liberal arts education: an education worthy of a free citizen and a free mind that is based on a rigorous and unflinching encounter with the political thought, intellectual history, and artistic enterprise of Western traditions.
+We believe that these contain timeless wisdom about the good life, human nature, and reality, and should be at the core of a liberal arts education.

-Third, the Center seeks not only to feature these ideals in campus debates, but also to foster their growth at home and abroad.
+Third, the Center seeks not only to feature these ideals in campus dialogue and debate, but also to foster their growth to prepare the student for life after college.
 Accordingly, the Center honors students whose projects make significant contributions to understanding freedom and Western civilization and to promoting them in their future careers.

 The Center for Freedom and Western Civilization will sponsor up to three students each summer to pursue faculty-mentored summer research projects focused on themes related to the Western heritage of freedom and civilization.

 One of the important resources supporting the Center for Freedom and Western Civilization's mission as forum for civic debate and scholarly research is the financial support of generous donors.
 Gifts from these supporters fund student and faculty research, support invitations that bring leading thinkers to the Colgate campus, and allow the center to enliven the intellectual discourse among Colgate students and faculty.